Accountability & Transparency

 The County is committed to openness and transparency in its decision-making and service delivery.
 To help deliver on this commitment, there are a number of mechanisms in place to promote and protect accountability and transparency in our government.

 Declaration of Conflict of Interest Registry

-As per the Municipal Conflict of Interest Act, the Corporation of the County of Prince Edward maintains a Declarations of Conflict of Interest Registry record of all declarations made under this Act.
+All members of Council, local boards and committees have an obligation to act honestly and responsibly when making decisions or giving advice on Council, board or committee matters.
+This obligation includes the disclosure of pecuniary interest.
+As per the Municipal Conflict of Interest Act, the Corporation of the County of Prince Edward maintains a Declarations of Conflict of Interest Registry of all declarations made under this Act.

 Closed Session Investigator

 The County has appointed the Local Authority Service as the Municipal Closed Session Investigator.
 Members of the public, including corporations, may submit complaints to the Investigator relating to compliance with the Municipal Act or the Municipal Procedure By-law for meetings or part of meetings that are closed to the public.
 All complaints will be treated as confidential, unless authorization is given by the complainant to release his or her identity.

 To submit a complaint, fill out a Complaint Form.
 Printed copies can be provided by the Clerk’s Office.
 Complaints must be submitted in an envelope addressed to the Investigator, must be identified as a Complaint under Section 239 of the Act, and should include a copy of the Municipal Closed Session Investigator Policy.

 If you believe that the behaviour of a member of Council contravenes the Code of Conduct, you can submit a formal or informal complaint.
 An informal complaint can be made to the Councillor or the Clerk’s Office to identify and discourage the prohibited behaviour.

 If you would like to submit a formal complaint, please review Section 15 of the Code of Conduct for Members of Council.